nobias-fht/pasteur_n2v/docs/n2v/answers.md

 ??? question "Default number of steps"
     What is the default value of the number of steps?
 And why?

     => The default value is the number of patches divided by the batch size.
+Recall that the batch size is the number of patches that are seen at each step.
+So, for all of the patches to be seen during one epoch, the of number of steps needs to be equal to the total numbert of patches divided by the batch size.
+In effect:

-    The batch size is the number of patches that are grouped at each step iteration.
-Therefore, having the number of steps divided by the batch size means that during each epoch, the network sees all patches.
+    steps = total patches / patches per step

 ??? question "Lots of steps or lots of epochs?"
     In the case of our specific implementation, given a constant